 I never voted in my entire life, never will.
-I never fell for the air-fluffed, mind-altering, Marxist liberal agenda.
+I never fell for the air-fluffed, mind-numbing, Marxist liberal agenda.
 And I'm certainly not a staunch conservative.
 The Republican Party, as we once knew it, has completely fallen apart and is - in my opinion - permanently disbanded.
 Republican politicians are afraid of saying truths that might be deemed offensive.
 Afraid of defending our Constitution.

-The fairy tale concept of political correctness and affirmative action have completely destroyed our country.
+The ridiculous concept of political correctness and affirmative action have completely destroyed our country.
 Life isn't fair and there's no way possible that we can all be equal.
 It's a lovely, fanciful thought, but also an alarmingly destructive one.
 Our inept, indifferent, arrogant, narcissistic leaders have managed to put the final nails in America's coffin.

 What are your views on religion?